Gramo

 Research Process

-To give you an idea of my process, here are some of the work flows that I observed during my shadowing which I recorded several of and rewatched for analysis.
-I began by understanding the overview of their process.
+Example work flows that I observed during my shadowing: I began by understanding the overview of their process.

 I then mapped out a more detailed view of the flow.
-These were important for me to understand and get correct so that I could use as a foundation for the rest of the project.
+These were important to understand correctly so that the team I could use it as a foundation for the project.

 Identified frustrations

-From my interviews and shadowing here were the main patterns I found:
+From my discovery here were the main patterns I found:

 My goal was to see how these frustration could be eased for the user.